kennedycasey/ImCo2/README.md

 ## Attribution
 If you use IMCO, please cite the following:

 Casey, K., Fisher, W., Tice, S. C., & Casillas, M. (2022).
-ImCo: A Python Tkinter application for coding _lots_ of images, version 2.0 [Computer software].
+ImCo: A Python Tkinter application for coding _lots_ of images, Version 2.0 [Computer software].
 Retrieved from https://github.com/kennedycasey/ImCo2.